 - Village of Martina Franca

 Southern Italy has two kinds of towns, medieval trading cities along the coast, and inland towns high on escarpments far from the sea.
 The latter developed as refuges from coastal attacks by the Arabs, Turks and pirates.
 Martina Franca was founded in the 10th century when refugees from the Muslim devastation of Taranto built a village on Monte S. Martino, a high lying slope of the Murgia hills.
 The town prospered and from the later Middle Ages Martina attracted many noble and merchant families, who built over 20 elegant palaces and more than 15 churches in its historic centre.
 Before the reunification of Italy (1861) Martina Franca was walled, with 24 towers and four gates.
 With 19th-century progress some of these towers were dismantled and access roads punched through the walls.
 Its four Renaissance and Baroque gates nevertheless survive.
 Today it is famous for its Baroque buildings like Palazzos Panelli, Blasi and Motolese, all enhanced by loggias decorated with wrought iron.
 In the Piazza Roma is located the impressive 17th-century Palazzo Ducale.
-The town’s 18th-century Rococo Basilica of San Martin is dedicated to its patron saint, Martin of Tours (4th c.
+The town’s 18th-century Rococo Basilica of San Martino is dedicated to its patron saint, Martin of Tours (4th c.
 AD).
 It has an intricate façade and a portal decorated with a high-relief sculpture of St. Martin ministering to the poor.
 The interior has rich polychrome marble altars.

 We then return to the Masseria Torre Coccaro for a relaxing afternoon at leisure.
 There is much to do here.
 You may like to explore the working farm or enjoy pampering in its very sophisticated salon.
 The lovely public rooms of the masseria are a fine place just to read and talk.
 We shall eat a delicious evening meal at Torre Cocaro’s dining room.
 (Overnight Savelletri di Fasano) BLD

 Lecce - 3 nights